Review of Infected, Contagious, Ancestor

 Amazon is the place to be, of course.
 Expect to pay around $10 for either paper or digital formats:

 - Infected is available in both book

 - Contagious is also available in both book

 - and of course, Ancestor is available in both book

 Rookie and The

 Starter, are only available in hard cover right now through Amazon.

 Check out Scott's website for all the latest news, or follow his tweets if those updates aren't fast enough for you.

 This product was purchased for the review by the reviewer.
-Text by Michael Crawford.
+Photos and text by Michael Crawford.